-- 5. January 30 "The Present Outlook for the Dark Races of Mankind"

-- 6. February 2 "The African Roots of War"

-- 7. February 6 "Black Africa Tomorrow"

-- 8. February 9 Student presentations
+- 6. January 31 "The Present Outlook for the Dark Races of Mankind," "The African Roots of War" - 7.
+February 4 "Black Africa Tomorrow" - 8.
+February 7 Student presentations on DuBois

 An Aristotelian Conception of Global Justice

 Martha Nussbaum presents a capabilities-approach conception of global justice that draws heavily on Aristotle's account of basic human needs.
 For Nussbaum, there are universal obligations to protect human functioning and its dignity, and Western liberals should fight for these values.